SerbIMolot/mosquitto.rsmb/README.md

 You can read more about the background of RSMB on the Eclipse project page for Mosquitto: https://www.eclipse.org/proposals/technology.mosquitto/

+## Spec Deviations
+There are a couple of deviations from official MQTT-SN v1.2 spec.

+The gateway now sends client index at the end of message with CONNACK or WILLTOPICREQ, while not changing original message lenght.
+The client now appends received from broker client index, adding to end of the sent messages.
+And broker uses this index to identify client.
+All other behaviour is implemented as specified.

 ## Getting started

 RSMB has been tested on Linux, Mac OS and Windows.